 I hope you enjoyed this tutorial and found it helpful for your DIY-ing future!

-I am so in love with this chandelier!
+I am so in love with this waterfall chandelier diy project!
 I can’t stop looking at it.
 I have so much pride because I made it and it is exactly what I was wanting in my room to achieve the vintage glam feel.